Heinrich-Barth/sit-down-and-play/README.md

 All contributions to this program are subject to this license model.

-In addition, other licenses may also apply - see third party library section for more details.
+In addition, other licenses may also apply, for example, see third party library section for more details.